While Swiss entrepreneurial spirit runs deep across the country, setting out on your own as a self-employed foreigner requires permits and permission.

 Working for yourself offers lots of freedom but not without risk.
 Being allowed to work for yourself as a foreigner means being able to prove to the authorities that you can make ends meet.
 For others it's extremely difficult to get permission to set out on their own.

 People from EU/EFTA countries are allowed to be self-employed in Switzerland and can receive permits for five years.
 To extend the time, they will need to prove that being self-employed pays enough to cover living costs.
 Self-employed European nationals lose the right to residence if they can no longer cover their living costs and become dependent on welfare assistance.

 In June 2016 the United Kingdom voted to leave the European Union.
-It will remain an EU member for at least two years while negotiations are carried out.
+It will remain an EU member while negotiations are carried out.
 After that, it is not clear how Brexit will affect British citizens wanting to live and work in Switzerland.

 To get a permit as a self-employed worker, an applicant must present the following documents as a general rule:

 - Proof that the company has been correctly registered (in the commercial register, see section on investing in Switzerland, how to start a business)